Red Points unwraps China’s counterfeit food scandals, which have caused toxic – and in some cases, fatal – damage to consumers and to the industry.

 Counterfeit food unfortunately is an increasing global issue.
 The gravity of the situation is such that from fraudulent honey to fake alcohol, it’s likely that every person has consumed phony products at some point.
 With regard to a solution, retailers have found some success with software-based efforts – Trust Codes is an app that allows customers to scan QR codes to check a product’s origin and authenticity, delivering intelligence to the original manufacturer where a counterfeit is detected.
 The software has already uncovered a scheme by a Russian counterfeiting ring that intended to sell fake infant formula to China.

 But counterfeits online may prove more difficult to control, and unfortunately it is typically not global corporations but small companies that are most damaged by the global counterfeit market.
-Consumers can do their part by reporting any counterfeit products they see online or in-store (see: how to report counterfeit products), but on a commercial scale manual search-and-reporting is incredibly time-consuming.
+Consumers can do their part by reporting any counterfeit products they see online or in-store, but on a commercial scale, manual search and reporting is incredibly time-consuming.
 Businesses would best place their efforts in first moving to understand their specific problem, including area and level of counterfeit, and investing in a tech solution that automates search and removal from ecommerce platforms.